tjdwjs23/redis/README.md

 ## Overview

-This project is a web application that implements CRUD (Create, Read, Update, Delete) & spring security functionality for a bulletin board.
-It utilizes AWS Elastic Cache with Redis as the database.
+This project is a web application that implements CRUD (Create, Read, Update, Delete) and Spring Security functionalities for a bulletin board system.
+It leverages AWS Elastic Cache with Redis for its database operations.

-## Tech Stack
+## Technology Stack
 - Java 17
 - Kotlin 1.9.22
 - Spring WebFlux - used for building asynchronous project
 - R2DBC (AWS RDS Maria DB)
 - AWS EC2
-- AWS Elastic Cache (Redis) - caching
+- AWS Elastic Cache (Redis)
-- AWS Elastic Container Service (ECS)
+- AWS Elastic Container Registr (ECR)
 - Docker

 ## TODO
-- AWS Elastic Container Registr (ECR)
+- AWS Elastic Container Service (ECS)
 - Coroutine

 ## CI/CD

-CI/CD is set up using GitHub Actions for deploying to Docker and EC2.
-It is configured to automatically deploy when pushing to Tag(V*).
+The CI/CD is set up using GitHub Actions and is configured to automatically deploy to Docker and EC2 when a push to the Tag(V*) is made.

+Notably, the CI/CD process includes building a JAR file, which is then transformed into a Docker image.
+This Docker image is deployed to AWS's ECR (Elastic Container Registry), and the service is subsequently deployed on EC2 based on this Docker image.
+All these steps are automated through GitHub Actions and Action Runner.

 ## Contributing